Enterprise Risk Management (CPE Course)

 - Recognize the benefits of risk management, the circumstances under which an organization can retain risk, the characteristics of an enterprise risk management system, and the contents of an organization’s risk profile.

-- Note the contents of a credit rating system, and the circumstances under which operational hedges, forward contracts, payment netting, call options, and interest rate swaptions are used.
+- Specify the contents of a credit rating system, and the circumstances under which operational hedges, forward contracts, payment netting, call options, and interest rate swaptions are used.

 - Identify the risk mitigation efforts that can benefit from centralized marketing management and product testing, as well as the tactics used to mitigate the risk of false marketing claims.

-- Note the uses of surety bonds, as well as the available risk mitigation alternatives for late deliveries.
+- Specify the uses of surety bonds, as well as the available risk mitigation alternatives for late deliveries.

 - Recognize the alternatives available to reduce the risks of insufficient capacity.